Rotations PGY 3

 Outpatient Adult Psychiatry Boston Medical Center

 Residents continue the second year outpatient clinic and expand the rotation to include evaluation of new patients and the addition of more patients for year-long (or more) treatment.
 Some residents have a supervised group therapy experience at BMC while others will have this experience at Boston VA Outpatient Clinic.
 This training experience is a 12 month clinic where residents provide long-term care for patients using both psychotherapy and psychopharmacological treatments.
-Residents meet weekly for clinic group supervision (2 residents) for psychopharmacology and case management and as part of their core education receive 2 hours of weekly educational psychotherapy supervision.
+Residents meet weekly for clinic supervision for psychopharmacology and case management and as part of their core education receive 2 hours of weekly educational psychotherapy supervision.
 A weekly team multidisciplinary team meeting provides additional experience in being a psychiatrist member of the team, provides additional attending oversight and ensures a diverse an active caseload for residents to begin the learning of two important and integrated components of psychiatric treatment and professional identity.
 The expanded outpatient psychiatric clinic residency allows excellent continuity of patient care with a highly diverse patient population.
-Residents will continue with patients from the second year clinic and a cohort from this expanded third year training clinic through the fourth year of training, providing long-term patient care.
+Residents continue with patients from the second year clinic and a cohort from this expanded third year training clinic will be treated by residents through the fourth year of training, providing long-term patient care.

 Outpatient Clinic (Addiction and Dual Diagnosis Psychiatry Clinic and Cognitive-Behavioral Therapy Clinic)- VA Boston Healthcare System